jeffpar/pcjs/configs/pcx86/hdc/10mb/index.md

 	10592256 bytes total disk space
 	10592256 bytes available on disk

-As explained in our [DiskDump source code](/tools/diskdump/lib/diskdump.js), in its description of the 10Mb BPB, a 10Mb "Type 3" PC XT fixed disk contains:
+As explained in our [DiskImage source code](/machines/pcx86/modules/diskimage.js), in its description of the 10Mb BPB, a 10Mb "Type 3" PC XT fixed disk contains:

 	306 cylinders